NikolayFrantsev/jshint2.vim/README.md

 * Linting whole file or selected lines without saving to disk.
 * Finding configuration files inside linting file path or upper in directories.
+* Using project-specific (locally installed) version of JSHint if available.
 * Setting lint flags from command line with autocompletion.
 * Optionally opening list of linting errors with useful shortcuts.
 * Optionally validating files after reading or saving.